-Millions of video views were missing (especially the most valuable ones made by the viewers in the United States) and we refused to send such doctored reports over to our clients.
-Instead of providing us with genuine data, which we, adamantly, were insisting on, Vevo decided to teach us a lesson.
+Millions of video views were missing (this especially goes for the most valuable ones made by the viewers in the United States) and we refused to send such false reports over to our clients.
+Instead of providing us with genuine data, which we, as a socially responsible company, were adamantly insisting on, Vevo decided to teach us a lesson.

 In May 2015, as their "response" to our enquiry, Vevo took down the videos distributed by Blue2Digital and kept them offline for two weeks.
 During that time, they didn't reply to our emails or phone calls, so we couldn't tell our clients what was going on.